 Sara Thacher is a Creative Director and Senior R&D Imagineer at Walt Disney Imagineering.
 In this role, she works with engineers, computer scientists, architects, artists, and inventors to fashion new technology into revolutionary guest experiences.
 Sara has worked on numerous projects with a focus on creating experiences that invite guest participation, interaction, and play.
 Her work at Imagineering R&D includes leadership on the upcoming Star Wars: Galactic Starcruiser two-day immersive experience and the TEA Award winning Haunted Mansion: Ghost Post.
 Previously, she served as Executive Producer and Designer at Nonchalance where she co-created the groundbreaking experience, The Jejune Institute.

+An alumnus of the Sundance Screenwriting Lab, Lance Weiler is recognized as a pioneer in mixing storytelling and technology.
+Wired magazine named him “one of 25 people helping to reinvent entertainment and change the face of Hollywood.”
 He was nominated for an International Emmy in digital fiction for his work on Collapsus: The Energy Risk Conspiracy.
 His collaboration with David Cronenberg entitled, Body/Mind/Change premiered at the TIFF Lightbox and went on to win the American Alliance of Museums’ Jim Blackaby Ingenuity Award.
 Lance co-created Frankenstein AI, a multi-year project that explores humanity’s relationship to artificial intelligence through storytelling, performance and immersion.
 Frankenstein AI was an official selection of the Sundance Film Festival and later was commissioned by the National Theatre’s Immersive Storytelling Studio and IDFA Doc Lab.
 Weiler’s most recent work entitled, Where There’s Smoke had its world premiere at the Tribeca Film Festival.
 The 1,400 sq ft experience became the first off-site installation to ever be staged at the festival.
 IndieWire wrote “Over 100 movies screened at the 2019 Tribeca Film Festival, but one of its best offerings lets you walk inside the frame and experience a story from the inside out.”
 Lance is currently touring Where There’s Smoke and is developing the project into a limited TV series and YA novel.